-When he wrote ‘Darwin’s Missing Evidence’, H. B. D. Kettlewell was right to think that the fossil record cannot possibly be evidence for evolution – after all, fossils do not come with proof of link to other existing or fossilized organisms.
+- H. B. D. Kettlewell in his ‘Darwin’s Missing Evidence’ was right to think that the fossil record cannot possibly be evidence for evolution – after all, fossils do not come with proof of link to other existing or fossilized organisms.
 For one to see a link, one must presuppose a link, rendering the whole argument a classic example of circular logic.
 But is the peppered moth experiment any better?

-The photographs have been staged with dead moths pinned to tree trunks – since peppered moths don’t normally rest on trunks but rather up in trees where they can’t be seen.
-And even if this were not the case, color changes are ubiquitous in nature as in chameleons, crustaceans, insects, cephalopods, flamingos, seasonally changing coats, and even sun tanning humans.
+- No, the Biston betularia experiments are not the ‘Missing Evidence’ Kettlewell claims.
+All this experiment shows is that camouflage matters – a trivial finding.
+Color changes are ubiquitous in nature as in chameleons, crustaceans, insects, cephalopods, flamingos, seasonally changing coats, and even sun tanning humans.
 If the argument is that color change is “speciation” (whatever that means), then the human races are also different species?
-This racism is indeed in line with the Darwinian views: Malthusianism, “struggle for survival”, “survival of the fittest” and the Nazism/Communism-inspiring eugenics, but very wrong.
+Racism is indeed in line with the very wrong Darwinian and Malthusian views: “struggle for survival”, “survival of the fittest” and the Nazism/Communism-inspiring eugenics.